 Berzelius is the premier AI/ML cluster at NSC.
 It was donated to NSC by the Knut and Alice Wallenberg foundation in 2020 and it was installed in the spring of 2021.
+In the spring of 2023 it was expanded to its current size.
 It is used for research by Swedish academic research groups.

-Access for projects to Berzelius is granted by NSC via an application process in SUPR.
-Berzelius will be opened for project applications in May 2021, and general access for research projects on Berzelius is expected by June 2021.
+Access for projects to Berzelius is granted by NSC via an application process in the project repository SUPR.
+Berzelius open for project applications from Swedish Academic researchers as described more closely on Resource Allocations on Berzelius.

-Berzelius is an NVIDIA® SuperPOD consisting of 60 NVIDIA® DGX-A100 compute nodes supplied by Atos.
-Each DGX-A100 node is equipped with 8 NVIDIA® A100 Tensor Core GPUs, 2 AMD Epyc™ 7742 CPUs, 1 TB RAM and 15 TB of local NVMe SSD storage.
+Berzelius is an NVIDIA® SuperPOD consisting of 94 NVIDIA® DGX-A100 compute nodes supplied by Atos.
+The original 60 "thin" DGX-A100 nodes are each equipped with 8 NVIDIA® A100 Tensor Core GPUs, 2 AMD Epyc™ 7742 CPUs, 1 TB RAM and 15 TB of local NVMe SSD storage.
 The A100 GPUs have 40 GB on-board HBM2 VRAM.
+The 34 newer DGX-A100 nodes "fat" are each equipped with 8 NVIDIA® A100 Tensor Core GPUs, 2 AMD Epyc™ 7742 CPUs, 2 TB RAM and 30 TB of local NVMe SSD storage.
+The A100 GPUs have 80 GB on-board HBM2 VRAM.

 Fast compute interconnect is provided via 8x NVIDIA® Mellanox® HDR per node connected in a non-blocking fat-tree topology.
 In addition, every node is equipped with NVIDIA® Mellanox® HDR dedicated storage interconnect.

-Shared, central storage accessible from all compute nodes of the cluster is provided by a DDN A³I storage cluster consisting of 4 AI400x all NVMe SSD storage servers using the high bandwidth interconnect end-to-end to the GPUs.
-The total accessible storage space is 1 PB and is shared between all projects.
-Aggregate data read bandwidth from the storage is 192 GB/s.
+Shared, central storage accessible from all compute nodes of the cluster is provided by a DDN A³I storage cluster consisting of 4 AI400X and 2 AI400X2 all NVMe SSD storage servers using the high bandwidth interconnect end-to-end to the GPUs.
+The total accessible storage space is 1.5 PB and is shared between all projects.
+Aggregate data read bandwidth from the storage is ~320 GB/s.

 Compute resources are allocated via the SLURM resource manager.
 User access to the system login nodes is provided via SSH and the ThinLinc remote desktop solution.